James Barr Obituary - Rapidan, VA | Legacy Pro

 James Edward Barr

-James Edward Barr, 77, of Barr Lane, Orange died on Wednesday, September 23, 2020, at his residence.
-Born March 28, 1943 in Richmond he was the son of the late James Archie Barr and Mildred Frances Hogwood.
+James Edward Barr, 77, of Barr Lane, Orange, died on Wednesday, September 23, 2020, at his residence.
+Born on March 28, 1943, in Richmond, he was the son of the late James Archie Barr and Mildred Frances Hogwood.
 James owned and operated J Barr Drywall Systems.

-A funeral service will be held on Wednesday, September 30, 2020, at 12:00 Noon and viewing from 11-12 at the Abundant Life Christian Fellowship with interment to follow at 2:00 P.M. at the Laurel Hill Cemetery.
-Pastor Dwane Pugh will officiate.
-In lieu of flowers memorial contributions may be made to the National Rifle Association 11250 Waples Mill Road, Fairfax, VA 22030 or St. Jude Children's Research Hospital
+A funeral service was held on Wednesday, September 30, 2020, at 12 Noon and viewing from 11 a.m. until 12 p.m. at the Abundant Life Christian Fellowship.
+Interment followed at 2 p.m. at the Laurel Hill Cemetery.
+Pastor Dwane Pugh officiated.
+In lieu of flowers, memorial contributions may be made to the National Rifle Association 11250 Waples Mill Road, Fairfax, VA 22030, or St. Jude Children's Research Hospital

 , 262 Danny Thomas Place, Memphis, TN 38105.
 Preddy Funeral Home of Orange is assisting the family.